nvinayvarma189/nvinayvarma189.github.io/content/posts/ml-system-design-excercise.md

 # Final Note

 I've had great fun and learning working on this exercise.
 There are just too many moving components across the product, service, and infrastructure level and I was forced to think about a lot of aspects that lie outside my expertise.
-I realized I liked designing not just for usability but for also to the user's delight.
+I realized I liked designing not just for usability but for also the user's delight.

 I might have a go at it again, this time with better research, mockups, and maybe even a PoC :eyes: